 We know an early learning environment is as good as the people supporting it; that’s why we hire the best!
-We currently are accepting resumes for well-qualified, collaborative full time and part time teachers, with positions available as soon as this Spring.
-Interested teaching candidates please email Hannah Williams – email@example.com.
+We currently are accepting resumes for well-qualified, collaborative full time and part time teachers and substitute teachers.
+Interested teaching candidates, please email Hannah Williams – firstname.lastname@example.org.

 Experience and/or Education in the field and excellent references are a must!